patrickklaeren/Accord/README.md

 **What you'll need**

 - Latest .NET 7 SDK
-- SQL Server Developer Edition (Docker image available)
+- Postgres (Docker image available)
 - Discord Bot account

 **How to get Accord running in development**